 I am sure many of you reading this have seen and been watching other cities grow and progress their cycling infrastructure and want to mimic their improvements and benefits, but we here in Redding are at a unique advantage already.
 We have a vast network of paths connecting many different and wonderful parts of our community and has been growing for years and will continue to grow along the rivers and open spaces.
 We are lucky because we have plenty of space on many of our streets and greenbelts for the creation of the "Urban Trail."

 Now it is time to transition the River Trail into the Urban Trail, rolling from the river side to straight down the middle of the downtown mall.
+Or a "downtown loop" keeping the bike lane on California and Pine streets on the left/inside creating a loop around the mall, allowing the double right to remain on Pine and so the cyclist won't have to deal with the conflict zone from the right turn onto the freeway.
 Imagine living in Palo Cedro and being able to ride to the Sundial Bridge physically separated from vehicles just like you can from Old Shasta.
 Or after riding to the Dam roll to the downtown mall for a nice big burrito and have your bike securely locked at the door.
 Everyone should all be able to get to and from the Sundial Bridge with our families safely, from any neighborhood, whether we live on Shasta View or College View, Bonnyview or Parkview.
 Imagine riding your bicycle to dine, see a move or grab a gallon of milk, go to work, school or church, all without having to navigate with cars on our main roads.

 [gallery type="slideshow" ids="181,182,183,184,185,186,187" orderby="rand"]